Cyfrin/2024-05-mafia-take-down/README.md

 ## Scripts

-- `Deploy.t.sol` deploys the whole protocol.
+- `Deploy.s.sol` deploys the whole protocol.
-- `EmergencyMigration.t.sol` migrates MoneyShelf to MoneyVault in case of an emergency.
+- `EmergencyMigration.s.sol` migrates MoneyShelf to MoneyVault in case of an emergency.

 # Getting Started